MusicDataset/md_homepage/content/musics/e/EnglishSuiteNo.2inAMinorBWV807I.Prelude(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - English Suite No. 2 in A Minor BWV 807 I. Prelude (1)
+title: English Suite No. 2 in A Minor BWV 807 I. Prelude (1)
 description: This is the description for English Suite No. 2 in A Minor BWV 807 I. Prelude by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]